daidodo/format-imports-vscode/README.md

 ## Configuration

-TypeScript Import Sorter can load configurations from both `package.json` and `import-sorter.json` (by default) automatically.
+TS Import Sorter can load configurations from both `package.json` and `import-sorter.json` (by default) automatically.

 `package.json` example: